-If your child is having big feelings, first, let him know that his feeling is okay.
-Then put a name to his feeling (mad, sad, worried, etc.), and remind him that feelings come and go—this one won’t last forever.
-Then explain that there are things he can do to express and release his big feeling: He could take a deep breath, draw a picture of his feeling, sing a song, or stomp his feet.
+If your child is having big feelings, first, let them know that their feeling is okay.
+Then put a name to their feeling (mad, sad, worried, etc.), and remind them that feelings come and go—this one won’t last forever.
+Then explain that there are things they can do to express and release their big feeling: They could take a deep breath, draw a picture of his feeling, sing a song, or stomp their feet.
 Finally, offer comfort.
 Your extra hugs and reassurance can go a long way.

 Remember, it’s important to address big feelings sooner rather than later.
 When we respond to a child’s big feelings in the moment—by offering comfort, listening, or providing a way to release the energy—we can mitigate the negative effects of stress.

 There are ways to help families talk about death, express their feelings, and grieve together.